• Skip to Main Navigation

 Co-chairs: Eric Woods (B’91) and Mannone Butler (B’94, L’99)

 Plans and manages the annual Soul Hoya Reunion and GU Homecoming events for the purpose of fostering social camaraderie and community service, and generating financial support for current Georgetown Students.
-The Soul Hoya Committee works to encourage more Black alumni to return to the Hilltop for Georgetown Reunion and Homecoming Weekends and, ultimately, get re-engaged with the University in ongoing efforts, including support of the Patrick Healy GU Endowed Scholarship/Patrick Healy Dinner, Black Alumni Summit, John Carrol Weekend, and other BAC initiatives.
+The Soul Hoya Committee works to encourage more alumni who share the Committee’s goals to return to the Hilltop for Georgetown Reunion and Homecoming Weekends and, ultimately, get re-engaged with the University in ongoing efforts, including support of the Patrick Healy GU Endowed Scholarship/Patrick Healy Dinner, Black Alumni Summit, John Carroll Weekend, and other BAC initiatives.

 Through storytelling and first-hand accounts, We Are Georgetown documents the history of the Black experience at Georgetown, leveraging oral histories, artifacts, and memorabilia.
 The project’s initial focus is on the stories of Black students, faculty, staff, alumni, and others from the 1960s to the present.
 The project aims to represent an intergenerational portrait of our narrative, spanning across the University’s undergraduate, graduate, and professional schools.